Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-3/labs/react-router-lab.md

 4. Created a minimal `<SettingsPage>` component that included a "HOME" `<Link>`.

-In this lab, you'll continue to have fun building out react-mastermind using what you know about components, state, props, styling, methods, event handlers, routing and of course, JavaScript.
+In this lab, you'll continue to have fun building out react-mastermind using what you know about components, state, props, styling, event handlers, routing and of course, JavaScript.

 **This lab is not a deliverable**